Passenger rail terminology: Local service

 Means trains stop at every station on a route.
 For light rail vehicles operating on city streets as trams or streetcars, local service is analogous to local bus service, where stops are every block or two apart.

-Regional service

-Regional passenger trains may be classified as either slow or stopping trains, or else limited-stop or semi-fast or express trains, where not all stations and stops are served.
-For example, a pair of closely spaced trains may both stop at the most heavily used stations.
-For lesser-used stations, the first train stops at alternate stations, while the following train stops at the stations missed by the first train.

 Express service

 Means trains operate for long distances without stopping, skipping some stations between stops.
 This speeds up longer trips, especially in major urban areas.
 In major cities, express trains may have separate tracks for at least part of their routes.

 Passenger boarding

 Street-level boarding

 Used primarily by light rail and tram lines that stop on the street rather than at stations.
 No platforms are used, the passengers walk up steps into the vehicles.
 For wheelchairs, a retractable lift or ramp is required to gain access to the vehicle.

 Low-level platforms

 Generally about 30 to 45 cm above track level and are used primarily by some commuter rail and light rail and tram/streetcar rail systems.
 Wheelchairs can board low-floor vehicles directly from the platform, but high-floor vehicles require retractable lifts or ramps.